 College Education, Health, and Human Services

 For current students, fill out a Declaration of Certificate Form.

-For new students not enrolled in a UM-Dearborn degree program, please fill out the appropriate Certificate Program Application (accessed via the non-degree application online).
+For new students not enrolled in a UM-Dearborn degree program, please fill out the appropriate Certificate Program Application.

 For more information regarding application to the CEHHS certificate programs, please visit the CEHHS Graduate Certificate Programs webpage.